Julia Klimek, Ph.D.

 RECENT COURSE OR CURRENT PROJECT:

-Faculty adviser to Excursions, the Coker College student literary magazine
+Faculty adviser to Excursions, the Coker University student literary magazine

 “Teaching Alison Bechdel’s Fun Home,” in Class, Please Open Your Comics: Essays on Teaching With Graphic Narratives. ed.
 Matthew Miller, forthcoming by McFarland in 2015.